HBRS-AMR/SS23_Assignment_BehaviorTree/README.md

 6. Once the behavior tree is running and the timeout is reached, the robot will disappear from rviz.
 At this point, select **2D Pose Estimate** and drag an arrow on the map, representing approximate location of the robot.
 This leads to visualisation of multiple arrows(particles) representing the evaluation of possibility of robot in those poses.
 ![AMCL particles](images/AMCL_particles.png)

+7. Now move the robot using joypad until the arrows *almost* converges to actual robot's pose.

-7. Congratulations!!
+8. Congratulations!!
 Now you have successfully mapped the environmnet and localised in it.

 ## References: